Kiran7007/Interview-Preparation/docs/android.md

 - Continuous foreground service running even when not needed
 - Aggressive periodic polling (pulling data every minute when push notifications could serve)

-#### Fix Strategy

-### Replace Services with WorkManager for deferrable tasks
+#### Replace Services with WorkManager for deferrable tasks
 - WorkManager respects Doze, App Standby, and battery constraints
 - Use `Constraints.Builder()` — run only on Wi-Fi, when charging, etc.
 - Only use Foreground Service when **active user-facing** work is happening (e.g. live workout tracking)

-### Optimize Location Updates
+#### Optimize Location Updates
 - Switch from `PRIORITY_HIGH_ACCURACY` → `PRIORITY_BALANCED_POWER_ACCURACY` when precision not critical
 - Reduce update interval; use geofencing for region-based triggers instead of continuous polling
 - Use `FusedLocationProviderClient` (not raw GPS)

-### Eliminate Polling — Use Push
+#### Eliminate Polling — Use Push
 - Replace periodic API polling with FCM push notifications
 - Batch network calls — consolidate multiple small requests into one scheduled job
 - Use `WorkManager` periodic work (min 15 min interval) instead of `AlarmManager` for non-critical sync

-### Respect Doze Mode
+#### Respect Doze Mode
 - Do not use `WAKE_LOCK` unless absolutely necessary
 - Use `setAndAllowWhileIdle()` only for critical alarms
 - Never keep CPU awake for background work that can be deferred

-### Validation
+#### Validation
 - Measure battery stats before/after using Battery Historian
 - Run 8-hour real-device soak test; compare mAh consumed
 - Confirm app dropped from top battery consumers list

-Interview Answer:
-> Battery drain = **misusing background execution**.
-Align with Android's power management system — WorkManager, bounded location, and push over poll.
 ---
 ## Scenario: Large List Data Loading Causing OOM
 Marketplace app.
 Users report crashes when scrolling large product lists.
-Observations: entire dataset loaded at once, images are high-resolution, no pagination. **How would you fix?**
+Observations: entire dataset loaded at once, images are high-resolution, no pagination.
+How would you fix?

 > Treat this as a **memory management + data loading strategy** problem — you must never load unbounded data into memory.